Skip to main content

 Design Studio 1

 This module will introduce you to the creative thinking processes and tools to undertake good quality research in order to identify and fulfil the needs of the client using 2D and 3D Design and their application through project work.
 Design projects will enable you to explore and develop design proposals using a range of methods, practical skills and specialist knowledge.
+The module will introduce studio practice and provide experience and techniques in realising either complex or open briefs depending on context.

-Design Theory and Context 1
+Design Theory Fundamentals

 This module will introduce you to a range of relevant theories for and about design.
 It will introduce you to discourses and debates relating to the history, influences, production and critical reception of design.
 It will contextualise these aspects in terms of your discipline providing an overarching understanding of design in general as well as more focused elements pertinent to your design field.